Wildfires latest: Pacific Palisades fire is most destructive in Los Angeles history

 Santa Anita Park in Arcadia has canceled training today and is continuing to monitor air quality.

-The track’s fire marshal, in coordination with local authorities, says there is no direct threat to the track, which is currently outside the voluntary evacuation zone.
+The horse racing track’s fire marshal, in coordination with local authorities, says there is no direct threat to the track, which is currently outside the voluntary evacuation zone.

 The 90-year-old racetrack is located just south of the Eaton fire.